bmd007/code-wars/README.md

 One hit is enough to destroy a wall.

 ### Running your code against itself:
-    0- Run `./gradlew bootBuildImage` in the engine dreictory 1- In the player-client/build.gradle file, change bootBuildImage.imageName to your desirable docker image name 2- Replace `bmd007/codewars-player` in the player-client/docker-compose.yml file with your docker image name (corresponding to the previous step)
+    1- In the player-client/build.gradle file, change bootBuildImage.imageName to your desirable docker image name 2- Replace `bmd007/codewars-player` in the player-client/docker-compose.yml file with your docker image name (corresponding to the previous step)
     3- Finish the implementation of player-client